What is an angiosarcoma?

 - Patients with foreign material (such as Dacron, shrapnel, steel, and plastic) in the body

-- Patients exposed to environmental agents such as sprays containing arsenic, and vinyl chloride in the plastic industry.
+- Patients exposed to environmental agents such as sprays containing arsenic, and vinyl chloride used in the plastic industry.

 What are the signs and symptoms of angiosarcoma?